DavidRuizCa/newsletter_generator/README.md

 ## Notes

 - Ensure you have an active internet connection to fetch news sources and generate newsletters.
-- The app uses OpenAI's GPT model for summarization.
+- The app uses OpenAI's GPT model.
 Make sure to set up your API key in the environment variables.

 ## License